-- Students who enrolled into medical schools averaged 511.2 on the MCAT
+- Students who enrolled in medical schools averaged 511.2 on the MCAT

-- 98% of students who scored between 510-513 on the MCAT advanced from first year to second year med students
+- 98% of students who scored between 510-513 on the MCAT advanced from the first year to second-year med students

-Does a medical students grade-point average (GPA) determine med school success?
+Does medical students’ grade-point average (GPA) determine med school success?
 AAMC worked with 18 different medical schools to measure how well around 1,000 students performed.
 According to the study, MCAT scores were more of an impactful predictor of medical school success than GPA.

 Please check out the study for more details: Using MCAT Data in 2019 Medical Student Selection

-Military Medicine published another study which shows that MCAT can be predictors of early med school success.
+Military Medicine published another study that shows that the MCAT can be a predictor of early med school success.
 But by the time students start their residencies, MCAT scores were not much of a predictor of future success from that point.
-The 2015 report found that these scores are not predictors of how well a student will perform clinical duties as a first year resident.
+The 2015 report found that these scores are not predictors of how well a student will perform clinical duties as a first-year resident.

 Please check out the study for more details: Does the MCAT Predict Medical School and PGY-1 Performance?

 The MCAT evaluates a person’s intellectual knowledge and ability to take in more at a manic rate as a medical student.
 However, there are competencies required to become a great doctor that no standardized test can measure, including:

 In 2015, the exam was redesigned to help ensure that people entering medical schools also have basic understandings of behavioral science and social science.
 It’s important to include those who may perform low on the MCAT, but possess many other characteristics that can bring value to the healthcare system to the candidate pool.

 According to the AAMC study mentioned above, MCAT scores and GPAs are given great weight when determining medical school eligibility.
 But there are other qualities that lead to success as practicing physician.
 These are characteristics med schools also look for in potential candidates, such as: